9 min read

 The new capabilities include:

 Apache Drill provides flexible SQL analytics on the data in MapR-DB JSON tables.
-Drill is a distributed SQL query engine and serves as a unified interactive access layer for the MapR platform bringing together data from MapR-FS and MapR-DB.
+Drill is a distributed SQL query engine and serves as a unified interactive access layer for the MapR platform bringing together data from MapR XD and MapR-DB.

 The new capabilities of the MapR-DB & Drill optimize the SQL data access on MapR-DB speeding up ad-hoc queries.The new capabilities include:

 MapR-DB 6.0 deeply integrates with Apache Spark and MapR-DB JSON tables.
 Customers can use these capabilities to perform real-time data processing as well as build and serve machine learning models on MapR-DB tables directly without creating analytic silos.

 MapR-DB 6.0 deeply integrates with Apache Hive and MapR-DB JSON tables.
 Customers can use these capabilities to perform ETL/batch processing of the data in MapR-DB tables directly.

 The new capabilities of this integration include:

 Built on the foundations of global table replication and MapR Event Streaming, the MapR-DB Change Data Capture API provides a powerful and easy to use interface to support real time integration of changes arriving at a MapR-DB table to arbitrary, external systems.
 Users can now build applications to consume and process the MapR-DB table data changes published as ‘change log’ streams in real time in a highly scalable way.
 The change data propagation is granular for selected columns/fields and supports ordered atleast-once delivery.

 This capability enables use cases such as: